pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 * You might be wondering how to check the output of your cron jobs.
 After it runs, and you next interact with the terminal, you will see a message in the terminal saying "You have new mail".
 You can read the file it tells you about with `cat` or `tail`.
 E.g. `cat /var/spool/mail/ec2-user`.

 We've got some requirements from the CEO:
-* A dataset should be generated every five minutes, containing earthquakes in the last hour. **Hint:** there is an option listed in the cliapp documentation for the dataset name.
+* A dataset should be generated every five minutes, containing earthquakes in the last hour.
+It should be displayed on the site at `/latest`. <details><summary>Hint</summary> There is an option listed in the cliapp documentation to specify the dataset name.</details>
-* The dataset should include the date and time it was generated in its name. **Hint:** Use the `date` command
-* There should also be a dataset called "latest" which contains the latest data.
-So opening the site at `/latest` should always display the latest hourly dataset.
+* There should also be a copy of that dataset with a name containing the date and time it was generated. <details><summary>Hint</summary>Use the `date` command.
+E.g. `date +"%y"` would give you the year.</details>
 * Any datasets older than 24 hours should be automatically deleted.
-More recent ones should be kept accessible. **Hint:** Use the `find` command on the folder containing the datasets.
-It has options to filter by date/time last modified, and an option to delete the files it finds
+More recent ones should be kept accessible. <details><summary>Hint</summary>Use the `find` command on the folder containing the datasets.
+It has options to filter by date/time last modified, and an option to delete the files it finds.</details>

 ## Part 2